 - Fungibility: Every coin is worth the same value and is thus mutually interchangeable.
 No coin risks potential blacklisting nor debasement due to deprecating transaction history.

-- Decentralization: All nodes have equal power and control; there are no nodes that have more influence than others, i.e. masternodes.
+- Decentralization: All nodes have equal power and control; there are no nodes that have more influence than others, i.e. master nodes.
 The currency is not created, maintained nor represented by any one person or company, i.e. a central authority.

 Monero is cryptographically private by default, utilizing several privacy features – most prominently being stealth addresses and ring confidential transactions (RingCT).

-In other words, all payments sent to the recipient are routed to unique addresses on the blockchain, which in turn prevents any links – masking the recipient and providing no way to see if anybody else has sent coins to the recipient.
+In other words, all payments sent to the recipient are routed to unique addresses on the blockchain, which in turn prevents any link-masking the recipient and providing no way to see if anybody else has sent coins to the recipient.

 This issue of traceability is solved by the utilization of ring signatures.
 With ring signatures, outputs are masked, so the sender is not able to tell if it's their coins that are then moved by the recipient, ultimately providing untraceability.

 Ring Confidential Transactions (RingCT)

 On January 2017, Monero implemented ring confidential transactions (RingCT), introducing an improved version of ring signatures, and combining with the improvements, confidential transactions – a cryptographic tool that conceals the amount being transacted, while still allowing for the network to verify the amount without having to reveal any actual details.

 Kovri will allow for an extra layer of security and privacy, most importantly being the disassociation of IP addresses from transactions, among many other things.

 Due to Monero's cryptographic privacy – its features of untraceability and unlinkability - coins avoid the potential of being tainted by deprecating transaction history.

 Development decisions are open to public discussion, and developer meeting logs are published in their entirety for all to read.
 The Monero Project's source code and all changes are available on the official Monero GitHub.

 Although your Bitcoin address is "anonymous" in that no identifying information (e.g. name, address, etc.) is attached to it, it is presumed that at some point you will cash out your Bitcoins (e.g. through an exchange) or you will purchase an item with your Bitcoins (e.g. from a merchant), and you will at that point risk connecting your identity to your Bitcoin address(es), your Bitcoins, and their entire transaction history.

 Although it would require a substantial amount of power to deny or blacklist your Bitcoin (and all addresses associated with it, regardless of whether or not you are innocent), there have already been cases where exchanges have "blacklisted" Bitcoins and the addresses associated with them.
-(See also: Crypto Guide 101: Choosing The Best Cryptocurrency Exchange)

 Bitcoin is decentralized.
 Notably, it is the first decentralized peer-to-peer payment network.